WordPress/gutenberg/CONTRIBUTING.md

 ## Localizing Gutenberg Plugin

-To translate Gutenberg in your locale or language, [select your locale here](https://translate.wordpress.org/projects/wp-plugins/gutenberg) and translate *Development* (which contains the plugin's string) and/or *Development Readme* (please translate what you see in the Details tab of the [plugin page](https://wordpress.org/plugins/gutenberg/)).
+To translate Gutenberg in your locale or language, [select your locale here](https://translate.wordpress.org/projects/wp-plugins/gutenberg) and translate *Development* (which contains the plugin’s string) and/or *Development Readme* (please translate what you see in the Details tab of the [plugin page](https://wordpress.org/plugins/gutenberg/)).

 A Global Translation Editor (GTE) or Project Translation Editor (PTE) with suitable rights will process your translations in due time.

-Language packs are automatically generated once 95% of the plugin's strings are translated and approved for a locale.
+Language packs are automatically generated once 95% of the plugin’s strings are translated and approved for a locale.

-The eventual inclusion of Gutenberg into WordPress core means that more than 51% of WordPress installations running a translated WordPress installation will have Gutenberg's translated strings compiled into the core language pack as well.
+The eventual inclusion of Gutenberg into WordPress core means that more than 51% of WordPress installations running a translated WordPress installation will have Gutenberg’s translated strings compiled into the core language pack as well.

 [lerna]: https://lernajs.io/
 [npm]: https://www.npmjs.com/